willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Models were constructed incrementally, beginning with intercept-only models and progressively adding random effects, competition, and climate covariates.
 Our goal was not maximal predictive accuracy but mechanistic inference [@Tredennick2021].
 We focused on assessing the relative effects of climate and competition while controlling for other influential factors.
-Therefore, our modeling approach is guided by biological mechanisms, which tend to provide more robust extrapolation [@Briscoe2019] rather than being solely dictated by specific statistical metrics.
+Therefore, our modeling approach is guided by biological mechanisms, which tend to provide more robust extrapolation [@Briscoe2019] rather than solely by statistical metrics.
-Nevertheless, we verified that increasing model complexity did not reduce predictive performance using mean squared error (MSE), pseudo-$R^2$ [@Gelman2019], and Leave-One-Out Cross-Validation (LOO-CV).
+We also verified that increasing model complexity did not reduce predictive performance using mean squared error (MSE), pseudo-$R^2$ [@Gelman2019], and Leave-One-Out Cross-Validation (LOO-CV).
 Additional diagnostics are provided in Supplementary Material 1.

 The IPM kernel $K$ was constructed following Equation @eq:kernel and discretized using the midpoint rule [@Ellner2016].